Recently viewed 0

 English French German Italian Spanish

 Just a 3-hour drive from the desert region of Las Vegas, in southern Utah, lays an oasis of sandstone cliffs, springs, and majestic canyons carved by winding rivers throughout millions of years.
 Zion National Park is a glimpse into the awe-inspiring abilities of Mother Nature’s capabilities.
-The incredible differences in elevation allows for an abundance of varied habitats including woodlands, desert, riparian, and coniferous forests just to name a few.
-Visitors to Zion National Park are able to experience unmatched views and experiences throughout the 148,000-acre area.
+The incredible differences in elevation allow for an abundance of varied habitats including woodlands, desert, riparian, and coniferous forests just to name a few.
+Visitors to Zion National Park can experience unmatched views and experiences throughout the 148,000-acre area.

 Elevations in Zion range from 3,000 feet to a breathtaking (quite literally) 8,700 feet.
 Horse Ranch Mountain is the highest peak in the park at 8,726 feet in elevation.
 The towering colorful Navajo Sandstone cliffs, deep and narrow canyons, natural arches, and grand plateaus look like scenery out of a storybook.
 The geologic makeup of the park exhibits heavy layered formations of sediment, solidified over time into the great formations that exist today.